 Impact of protocol on nurses and the profession

 Prevention and treatment methods pertaining to pressure ulcers are important to both nurses and the health care field because pressure ulcers most often occur on the skin of those who suffer a medical condition.
-Like stated above, all patients within an acute health care facility and ambulatory settings are at the highest risk of developing a pressure ulcer (Ratliff & Tomaselli, 2010).
+Patients within an acute health care facility and ambulatory settings are at the highest risk of developing a pressure ulcer (Ratliff & Tomaselli, 2010).
 What this means is that the majority of those suffering from pressure ulcers are acquiring them in a health care setting.

 Working in a hospital or acute care setting can be overwhelming and extremely busy, but as a nurse it is your responsibility to check the well-being and health status of each one of your patients.
 In the pressure ulcer prevention and treatment protocol, it restated over and over to check the patients’ skin daily and to document any changes that may be present (Ratliff & Tomaselli, 2010).
 It is also the health care providers job to make sure every bedridden patient is turned every 1-2 hours and that every wheelchair bound patient changes positions every 1-2 hours.
 If these measures and precautions are taken, then there will be a lower number of pressure ulcers occurring and fewer complaints against facilities.